Age of Consent (song)

 "Age of Consent" is a song by the English rock band New Order.
 It appears as the opening track on their second studio album, Power, Corruption & Lies (1983).
-A remix of the song by record producer Howie B was created for the 1995 compilation album the Rest of New Order.

 Composition

-Stephen Morris revealed during a 2020 Twitter listening party that his drum patterns were based off the Martin Hannett version of Joy Division's "Love Will Tear Us Apart".
+Stephen Morris revealed during a 2020 Twitter listening party that his drum beats were based on the Martin Hannett version of Joy Division's "Love Will Tear Us Apart".

 Live performances

 As of May 2024, the song has been played 287 times in concert by the band, making its live debut on August 30, 1982.
-It returned to live performances in 2011, following a 22-year absence from setlists, having last been played live in 1989.
+It returned to live performances in 2011, following a 22-year absence from set lists, having last been played live in 1989.